openscript/location_stalker_client/README.md

 This is a demonstration application, which shows how [Location Stalker](https://github.com/openscript/location_stalker) could be used.

 ## Usage
-1. Clone the git repository
+1. Clone this git repository
-2. Open ''index.html'' with a modern browser
+2. Open `index.html` with a modern browser

 ## Copyright
 This projected is licensed under the terms of the MIT license.
 Please consult the license file for further information.